 Engaging board members

 Delivering successful apprenticeship programmes requires a culture of work-based learning across the organisation.
 This process starts with engagement from the board, so they understand how they can use apprenticeships and the levy to support workforce planning.
-NHS Employers produced a briefing which contains a set of key questions for your board to consider and suggested actions to help obtain maximum benefit from the levy.
-Download the board briefing.

 Engaging line managers